Vitols999/QMS-WIKI/AdvSetup.md

     * how GPS devices should be handled by QMS.
 If this option is not checked, then GPS devices can't be seen in QMS.
 Otherwise GPS devices plugged in to the PC can be seen in QMS.
 For details compare section ["Working with GPS Devices"](DocGisDevices).
     * whether [tags (ratings and keywords)](DocDataSearch#tagging-data) are shown in the workspace window for GIS data objects.

-* To control the visibility of parts of the workspace goto menu `Window`
+* To control the visibility of parts of the workspace go to menu `Window`
     * `Toggle docks:` change visibility of all docked window parts at once.
     * `Toolbar:` change visibility of toolbar.
     * `Maps, Dig.Elev.Model (DEM), Workspace, Database, Routing:` change visibility of single docked window part.

 ### Waypoint icons setup

-* Goto menu  `Workspace - Setup waypoint icons`
+* Go to menu  `Workspace - Setup waypoint icons`
 * In the pop-up windows click the `Open` icon and define a path from which additional user-defined waypoint icons can be loaded